UnseenWizzard/unseenwizzard.github.io/cv.md

 <i class="fas fa-laptop-code"></i> __Agile Software Development__
 * Getting to be a part of adopting and figuring out Agile at incubedIT and seeing it at scale at Dynatrace,
 * both general Agile principles and the practices of creating software that allows for being agile fascinate me.
-* _Since 2021 I co-organize [Agile International Graz](https://www.meetup.com/agile-international-graz/) - an English language Agile Meetup in Graz._
+* Since 2021 I co-organize [Agile International Graz](https://www.meetup.com/agile-international-graz/) - an English-language Agile Meetup in Graz.

 <i class="fas fa-graduation-cap"></i> __Education__
 * Sharing knowledge has been a common theme from my civilian service, through my studies to my work and personal projects.